HOT STONE MASSAGE COURSE

 This course is packed with skills such as how to set the hot stone massage clinic, clean your set and more.
 There are many massage techniques so prepare your hands!

-Tutors first will demonstrate certain massage techniques, then you will be supervised to improve the quality of the
+Tutors first will demonstrate certain massage techniques, then you will be supervised to improve the quality of the massage you give.

 After the course, you will have an access to our online videos, where you could replay the class’s video at home to reinforce and refresh your learning.